leonardoARoman/Restaurant-Automation-2.0/README.md

-# Restaurant Automation 2.0 a Distributed Approach Using gRPC
+# Restaurant Automation 2.0
+## A Distributed Approach Using gRPC
 This distributed application uses gRPC framework to automate a restaurant service distribution between desktop applications and mobile apps.

 ## Synchronizing Workers Using Mobile and Desktop Applications